forestdb/forestdb.org/models/2025-problang-comparison-class.md

 generateStatePrior({mu: 0, sigma: 1})
 ~~~~

-**Tall Thresholds & Prior**
-- To decide if someone is tall, we need a threshold.
-- The bins are slightly adjusted from the height values to compute these thresholds.
-- Positive and negative thresholds model different assumptions (e.g., tall vs. short).
+**Thresholds Bins & Priors**
+- To interpret an adjective like "tall," we need to define a threshold: a height above which a person is considered tall.
+The model does this by creating a range of possible threshold values.
+For "tall" (positive), it shifts each height bin slightly left; for "short" (negative), it shifts right.
+This adjustment prevents overlap between height values and threshold bins and allows for smooth probabilistic inference.
+- If we don’t shift the thresholds and just use the same values for height and threshold, then we might run into cases where the height is exactly equal to the threshold.
+Since the model checks if the height is greater than the threshold, not equal to it, these cases wouldn’t count, even though they’re right on the edge.
+That can make the model behave in weird or unrealistic ways.
+We could try using >= or <= in the meaning function to fix that, but then heights that are exactly on the boundary would be treated as clearly “tall” or “short,” which also isn’t quite right.
+Shifting the thresholds a little helps the model avoid these edge cases and gives more natural results.
-- Samples a threshold uniformly from the defined bins.
-- Uncertainty about what "tall" actually means numerically.
+- The threshold prior then samples a threshold uniformly from the defined bins.
+This represents an uncertainty about what "tall" actually means numerically.

 ~~~~
 ///fold: